Jaxsbr/iblogyo/source/_posts/boxyvault-file-management.md

 ### Goals

-- Establish consistent development and writing cadence
+- Establish consistent development progress on the Boxyvault system
 - Practice technical writing
 - Start a habit of capturing dev logs